FEATURE: Lessons on blending finance for climate projects – Experience from the IFC and GCF

 As the success of the Lab continues to grow, new opportunities emerge to advance innovative climate finance solutions for the developing world.
 The Lab is currently seeking ideas for new instruments that can scale up green finance in India and Brazil.

-The is the second part of a two-part blog written by Virginie Fayolle, a Senior Economist who leads climate finance activities at Acclimatise and Serena Odianose, Policy researcher at Acclimatise.
+The is the second part of a two-part blog written by Virginie Fayolle, a Senior Economist who leads climate finance activities at Acclimatise, Serena Odianose, Policy researcher at Acclimatise and Dario Abramskiehn, Analyst at the Climate Policy Initiative (CPI).
 Read part one here.

 Photo: Dana Smillie / World Bank via Flickr